davethegut/Work/guides/Windows_Sidecar_setup.md

         - `& "C:\Program Files\graylog\sidecar\graylog-sidecar.exe" -service install `
         - `& "C:\Program Files\graylog\sidecar\graylog-sidecar.exe" -service start `
 - Now, the sidecar service is succesfully started on your windows machine!
-##### Let's switch back to our Graylog instance and connect our windows sidecar to the configuration we made earlier.
+##### Let's switch back to our Graylog instance and connect our Windows Sidecar to the configuration we made earlier.

 ## Final Step
-- Under systems/sidecar, then under the administration tab, you should see your windows device detected.
+- Under System/Sidecar, then under the administration tab, you should see your windows device detected.
 ![adminstration_page_sidecar](https://github.com/davethegut/Work/blob/68bde38211fb26a7762c100074c19e6c7b7c5a80/pictures/Windows-Sidecar-Administration-page.png)
-- Select the "winlogbeat" collector underneath our windows-Sidecar machine on the left-side, and on the "configure" drop down on the right-hand side select the "windows_sidecar" configuration that we set up earlier.
+- Select the "winlogbeat" collector underneath our Windows Sidecar machine on the left-side, and on the "configure" drop down on the right-hand side select the "Windows_Sidecar" configuration that we set up earlier.
 ![choosing_config_for_sidecar](https://github.com/davethegut/Work/blob/68bde38211fb26a7762c100074c19e6c7b7c5a80/pictures/choosing_sidecar_config.png)
 - Once your configuration choice is selected, click the "process" drop down on the right-hand side and select "start,"
 ![starting_your_sidecar](https://github.com/davethegut/Work/blob/6668f9450a5d6d2de3aafe99457b7208e432b987/pictures/starting_our_sidecar.png)